Father Nicholas Gruner

 In 1987, Father Gruner began hosting his own daily radio program entitled Heaven’s Peace Plan, and in 1989 he brought the Fatima Message to television for the first time with his weekly documentary series Fatima: The Moment has Come, broadcast in more than 200 cities across the United States and Canada.
 Documentaries produced by Father Gruner include Heaven’s Key to Peace and The Secret Still Silenced.

-It was also in 1989 that the Fatima Center’s publishing arm, Immaculate Heart Publications, began bringing the Message of Fatima before the public consciousness, in powerful and exhaustive detail, through full-length books by a variety of Fatima scholars, beginning with Father Gruner’s own first book, World Enslavement or Peace … It’s Up to the Pope.
-Other seminal titles which Father brought into print include the English-language editions of Frère Michel’s pivotal three-volume study, The Whole Truth about Fatima, and its four-volume companion summary by Frère Franҫois, Fatima: Intimate Joy, World Event, as well as Fr.
+It was also in 1989 that The Fatima Center’s publishing arm, Immaculate Heart Publications, began bringing the Message of Fatima before the public consciousness, in powerful and exhaustive detail, through full-length books by a variety of Fatima scholars, beginning with Father Gruner’s own first book, World Enslavement or Peace … It’s Up to the Pope.
+Other very important and influential titles which Father brought into print include the English-language editions of Frère Michel’s pivotal three-volume study, The Whole Truth about Fatima, and its four-volume companion summary by Frère Franҫois, Fatima: Intimate Joy, World Event, as well as Fr.
 Joao de Marchi’s classic and moving account of the apparitions, The True Story of Fatima.

 Other scholars whose important works were published by Father Gruner include Father Paul Kramer (editor of The Devil’s Final Battle, and author of The Suicide of Altering the Faith in the Liturgy and The Mystery of Iniquity), Christopher Ferrara (The Secret Still Hidden, False Friends of Fatima), and Mark Fellows (Fatima in Twilight, Sister Lucia: Apostle of Mary’s Immaculate Heart).
 The Fatima Center continues to distribute these titles throughout the world at extremely modest prices, even making most of them available for online reading at no cost.